 Impaired Renal Function

 Monitor renal function periodically in patients treated with Tekturna.
-Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin-aldosterone system.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin-aldosterone system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or nonsteroidal anti-inflammatory drug (NSAID), including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors), therapy may be at particular risk for developing acute renal failure on Tekturna [see Renal Impairment/Hyperkalemia/Hypotension When Tekturna Is Given In Combination With ARBs Or ACEIs, DRUG INTERACTIONS, Use In Specific Populations, and Clinical Studies].
+Changes in renal function, including acute renal failure, can be caused by drugs that affect the RAAS.
+Patients whose renal function may depend in part on the activity of the RAAS (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or patients receiving ARB, ACEI or nonsteroidal anti-inflammatory drug (NSAID), including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors), therapy may be at particular risk for developing acute renal failure on Tekturna [see Renal Impairment/Hyperkalemia/Hypotension When Tekturna Is Given In Combination With ARBs Or ACEIs, DRUG INTERACTIONS, Use In Specific Populations, and Clinical Studies].
 Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function.